andreamaestri/walkquest/memory-bank/progress.md

 - 🟡 Error tracking
 - 🟢 Basic deployment

-This progress tracker reflects the critical issues with vue-virtual-scroller implementation and prioritizes their resolution.
+This progress tracker reflects the critical Vue.js component errors that need immediate investigation, along with the ongoing work on user profile and preferences functionality and the virtual list implementation issues.